 Shop energy providers for the electricity plan that fits your needs.
 After you sign up, your supplier will contact your local utility to complete the process.

-The time it takes to turn on your electricity varies based on when your local utility can connect your home.
-Be sure to leave yourself enough time to shop and sign up with your new provider, and check your utility's timeline to make sure you can get your electricity turned on when you need it.
+The time it takes to turn on your electricity and/or natural gas varies based on when your local utility can connect your home.
+Be sure to leave yourself enough time to shop and sign up with your new provider, and check your utility's timeline to make sure you can get your electricity and/or natural gas turned on when you need it.

 Some utilities may charge a switching fee when you sign up with a new provider.
 Make sure to check with your local utility for more information.